joshuapetes2018-ctrl/Cyber-Lab-Projects/README.md

 # Cyber-Lab-Projects
-A collection of cybersecurity projects including a custom Python sniffer, Wireshark analysis, and Splunk dashboarding for log analysis and SIEM visualization.
-# Cyber-Lab-Projects
-A collection of cybersecurity projects including a custom Python sniffer, Wireshark analysis, and Splunk dashboarding for log analysis and SIEM visualization.
+A collection of cybersecurity projects including a custom Python sniffer, Wireshark analysis, and Splunk dashboarding for log analysis and SIEM visualization

----

 ## Files in this Repository